United Minds or Isolated Agents? Exploring Coordination of LLMs under Cognitive Load Theory: Abstract

 \section{Abstract}

-Large Language Models (LLMs) exhibit a notable performance ceiling on complex, multi-faceted tasks, as they often fail to integrate diverse information or adhere to multiple constraints.
-We posit that such limitation arises when the demands of a task exceed the LLM's effective cognitive load capacity.
-This interpretation draws a strong analogy to Cognitive Load Theory (CLT) in cognitive science, which explains similar performance boundaries in the human mind, and is further supported by emerging evidence that reveals LLMs have bounded working memory characteristics.
-Building upon this CLT-grounded understanding, we introduce \textbf{\textit{CoThinker}}, a novel LLM-based multi-agent framework designed to mitigate cognitive overload and enhance collaborative problem-solving abilities. \textbf{\textit{CoThinker}} operationalizes CLT principles by distributing intrinsic cognitive load through agent specialization and managing transactional load via structured communication and a collective working memory.
-We empirically validate \textit{CoThinker} on complex problem-solving tasks and fabricated high cognitive load scenarios, demonstrating improvements over existing multi-agent baselines in solution quality and efficiency.
-Our analysis reveals characteristic interaction patterns, providing insights into the emergence of collective cognition and effective load management, thus offering a principled approach to overcoming LLM performance ceilings.
+Large Language Models (LLMs) exhibit a notable performance ceiling on complex, multi-faceted tasks.
+As practitioners increasingly rely on heavy \textit{context engineering}---curating intricate instructions, tool schemas, and multi-turn histories---the processing demands often exceed the LLM's effective attention budget, leading to \textit{context rot}.
+Drawing an analogy to Cognitive Load Theory (CLT) in cognitive science, we propose that this bottleneck is functionally analogous to the bounded working memory of the human mind.
+Rather than relying on heuristic prompt engineering, we use CLT as a principled \emph{design lens} for LLM system design.
+To operationalize this insight, we introduce \textbf{\textit{CoThinker}}, an instantiation of a CLT-driven multi-agent framework. \textit{CoThinker} operationalizes CLT principles by distributing intrinsic cognitive load through agent specialization and managing transactional load via structured communication and a collective working memory.
+We empirically evaluate \textit{CoThinker} on complex problem-solving tasks and fabricated high cognitive load scenarios.
+Our results are consistent with a CLT-informed account of multi-agent coordination: gains concentrate on reasoning-heavy tasks where cognitive load is high, while coordination overhead dominates on low-intrinsic-load tasks such as instruction-following---a boundary predicted by the cognitive-load-profile view.
+Our analysis reveals characteristic interaction patterns that cast insights from collective cognition and load management into a principled approach to agent system design.